-It starts with the explanation of the RAG indicators, and then shows any references to the field, including reports/dashboards, business rules, global and user group filters, field formulas and custom database functions.
+It starts with an explanation of the RAG indicators and then shows any references to the field, including reports/dashboards, business rules, global and user group filters, field formulas, and database functions.

-The explanation of the RAG indicators are the following:
+The explanation of the RAG indicators is the following: